saurabh-khanna/saurabh-khanna.github.io/_pages/about.md

 order: 1
 ---

-I am an assistant professor of communication science at the [University of Amsterdam](https://ascor.uva.nl/), and a research associate at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
+I am an assistant professor of communication science at the [University of Amsterdam](https://ascor.uva.nl/), and a junior research fellow at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
 My research is aimed at quantifying the limits of human knowledge in an increasingly digitized world.
 Some of my ongoing projects include:

 - quantifying diversity and incompleteness in information on the internet
 - studying diversity in global occupation imagery using Google Images and ILO reports